danielNiechwiadowicz/houston-traffic-stops/README.md

 This project analyzes traffic stop data to identify temporal, geographic, and behavioral patterns in traffic enforcement using Python and pandas.

+Data Availability

+The dataset used in this project is not included in the repository due to file size constraints.
+CSV files are excluded from version control.

+To reproduce the analysis:
+1. Download the traffic stop dataset from https://openpolicing.stanford.edu/data/.
+2. Place the CSV file in the directory.
+3. Run `clean.py` to generate the cleaned dataset.
+4. Run `analysis.py` to reproduce the results and visualizations.

 Key Findings

 Temporal Patterns